baba-tope/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-In the AWS Billing and Cost Management console, create a simplified Budget with billing alerts.
+You can use the `aws cli` or the AWS Billing and Cost Management console to create a Budget and set up billing alarms.

+AWS Organizations, IAM, and IAM Identity Center